Smart Search: Clinical Document Semantic Search

 An ideal solution for Ms Howard would be a kind of ‘Google for Electronic Health Records’, that would consist of an information retrieval application which supports the real-time searching of a patient’s record based on semantic concept grouping, such as “admission to ICU”, “procedure history”, or “respiratory function”.

 Ms Howard is the clinical lead on the Smart Search project that is led by Principal Researchers Dr Edmond Zhang and Michael Hosking.
-Using techniques such as Natural Learning Processing (NLP) and Machine Learning (ML), the project team is creating a proof of concept that can be applied to EHRs.
+Using techniques such as Natural Language Processing (NLP) and Machine Learning (ML), the project team is creating a proof of concept that can be applied to EHRs.
 The challenge lies in the myriad of ways that the data is presented, which includes clinical notes, clinic letters, discharge summaries and diagnostic reports.
 Complicating matters is that there is often no consistency when describing clinical concepts, for example ‘HTN’, ‘HBP’, High Blood Pressure’ and ‘Hypertension’ all mean the same thing.

 Collaboration between clinicians and data scientists is critical to the project’s success and the initial stages of the research have focused understanding how search is currently done, what the current problems are and how NLP and ML can be incorporated into clinical products.

 As part of this consultation the team has begun to look at adding an ‘exploration mechanism’.
 This is because many clinicians don’t immediately know what they need to be looking for.
 An example of this are patients that have a limited background about why they are in hospital and in that case the medical professional is able to navigate around the tool rather than typing in specific conditions at the outset.